Options for treating sacroiliac joint pain

 Sacroiliac (SI) joint fusion with the iFuse Implant System®

 The iFuse Implant System is designed to provide fusion for the sacroiliac joint by inserting small titanium implants across the sacroiliac joint.
 The procedure involves the insertion of three small titanium implants across the SI joint, and is designed to stabilize and fuse the SI joint.
-This procedure is done through a small incision and takes about one hour.
+This procedure is done through a small incision and takes approximately one hour.